diehlsa/hpc-tutorial/README.md

 mpiBLAST requires access to NCBI substitution matrices and pre-formatted BLAST databases.
 For the purposes of this tutorial, a FASTA (NR) database has been formatted and split into 12 fragments, enabling the parallel alignment of a query against the database.

-A `.ncbirc` file containing the paths to the necessary data files has been set up in your `$HOME` directory.

 We will run a test using mpiBLAST.
 Note that mpiBLAST requires running with at least 3 processes, 2 dedicated for scheduling tasks and coordinating file output, with the additional processes performing the search.